jauntsdn/netty-websocket-http2/README.md

-Library is addressing 2 use cases: for application servers and clients, It is transparent use of existing http1 websocket handlers on top of http2 streams; for gateways/proxies, It is websockets-over-http2 support with no additional dependencies and minimal overhead.
+Library is addressing 2 use cases: for application servers and clients, It is transparent use of existing http1 websocket handlers on top of http2 streams; for gateways/proxies, It is websockets-over-http2 support with no http1 dependencies and minimal overhead.

 [https://jauntsdn.com/post/netty-websocket-http2/](https://jauntsdn.com/post/netty-websocket-http2/)

 ### websocket channel API
 Intended for application servers and clients.
-Allows transparent usage of existing http1 websocket handlers on top of http2 stream.
+Allows transparent application of existing http1 websocket handlers on top of http2 stream.

 * Server
 ```groovy